apache/incubator-streampark-website/community/submit_guide/document.md

     limitations under the License.
 -->

 Good documentation is critical for any type of software.
-Any contribution that can improve the StreamPark documentation is welcome.
+Any contribution that can improve the Apache StreamPark documentation is welcome.

 ## Get the document project

-Documentation for the StreamPark project is maintained in a separate [git repository](https://github.com/apache/incubator-streampark-website).
+Documentation for the Apache StreamPark project is maintained in a separate [git repository](https://github.com/apache/incubator-streampark-website).

 First you need to fork the document project into your own github repository, and then clone the document to your local computer.